Cross-Domain Car Detection Model with Integrated Convolutional Block Attention Mechanism: Experiment

 \subsection{Evaluation criteria}

 According to the previous work, we selected four evaluation indicators, Recall, Precison, F1-Score, and mAP.
-Recall is a measure of the sensitivity of our model, which is how many examples of all the cars our model predicted the model was able to correctly identify. precison refers to the total proportion of the actual labels among all the samples predicted as positive examples by our model, which is used to measure the accuracy of the model.
-F1-Score is a measure of model performance, which is the harmonic mean of precision and recall, and can comprehensively evaluate the classification performance of our model. mAP synthesizes the AP values of multiple object categories and can be used to comprehensively evaluate the performance of object detection models.
+Recall is a measure of the sensitivity of CDMA, which is how many examples of all the cars CDMA predicted the model was able to correctly identify. precison refers to the total proportion of the actual labels among all the samples predicted as positive examples by our model, which is used to measure the accuracy of the model.
+F1-Score is a measure of model performance, which is the harmonic mean of precision and recall, and can comprehensively evaluate the classification performance of CDMA. mAP synthesizes the AP values of multiple object categories and can be used to comprehensively evaluate the performance of object detection models.